truher/frc-test/cv1/safety.md

 L_{WVS}^{EL} = 6300 \times \alpha^{-1} = 36 KW m^{-2} sr^{-1} (at 10 mm, pathological case)
 $$

 Our calculated radiance is __fifty times__ the pathological limit, so this case is a problem.
+Even the __average__ radiance in the non-pathological case is almost a problem.

-# Blue-light photochemical retinal hazard (300 - 700 nm)
+## Blue-light photochemical retinal hazard (300 - 700 nm)

 Similarly to the thermal case above, the hazard weighting function, $B(\lambda)$ is used to calculate an __effective blue-light radiance.__